Love God with Your Heart, Mind, and Soul Game

 In this game, students will be asked to recognize examples of love for God and their neighbor.
 Children must decide if love is being shown in the example given by their teacher.
-If so, is the example loving from the heart, mind or soul?
-The matching card should be raised by the child or group to indicate their choice.
-If love is not shown, no card should be raised.
+If so, is the example loving from the heart, mind, or soul?
+The child or group should raise the matching card to indicate their choice.
+If love is not shown, the player should raise no card.

 In this game, the following is assumed:

 Performing an activity that requires action based on feelings or obedience is loving God with one's heart.

 Performing an activity that requires reading, learning, or contemplating is loving God with one's mind.

 Performing an activity directed toward God or practicing the faith is loving God with one's soul.